 - SupportCalc: This program is custom software which automatically completes Washington State child support and financial declaration forms.
 It is available on one PC in each branch.
 Patrons who need to use SupportCalc have preference for those PCs.

-- WestlawNext with Keycite: This database is a public access version and is available on two PCs in Seattle and one PC in the MRJC.
+- WestlawNext with Keycite: This database is a public access version and is available on three PCs in Seattle and two PCs in the MRJC.
 It contains full-text searching of all 50 states and federal cases, statutes and regulations, our state’s legal encyclopedia Washington Practice, Washington jury verdicts and West’s proprietary citator service KeyCite.

 - New!
 Library subscribers can now request an additional hour of Westlaw time – beyond the customary two-hour limit for non-subscribers.
 Given our greatly expanded access to primary and secondary materials in Westlaw, this extra time may prove very useful!
 Learn more about our expanded Westlaw content here.